WINCOM VIRTUAL COLLOQUIUM

 You can join this meeting via the Zoom link that will be sent out weekly.
 You can also find information about our seminar, and many other virtual talks at Combinatorics Lectures Online.

-Slides from the talks are available where possible and can be found by clicking on the title of each talk.
+Slides from the talks are available where possible.

 SCHEDULE AND SPEAKER LIST

 Dr. Lama Tarsissi, Sorbonne University Abu Dhabi and Université Gustave Eiffel Paris

 Inflation and deflation of digital convex set in Combinatorics on words point of view.

 Convexity is one of the useful geometric properties of digital sets in digital image processing.
 There are various applications which require deforming digital convex sets while preserving their convexity.
 In this talk, I will consider the contraction of such digital sets by removing digital and adding points one by one.
 For this aim, we use some tools of combinatorics on words to detect a set of removable and addable points and to define such convexity-preserving contraction of a digital set as an operation of re-writing its boundary word.

 A De Bruijn cycle is a cyclic sequence of symbols that contains each word of length n exactly once.
 A universal partial cycle, or upcycle, covers each word of length n exactly once, even more compactly, using a "do not know" symbol that covers every letter of the alphabet.
 Upcycles have highly constrained structure and seem to be rare.
 Previously it was not known whether any upcycles existed for n > 4.
 We present several examples of upcycles with n = 8.
 We then present novel approaches to constructing new upcycles from old ones, so that each of these new examples generates an infinite family of upcycles.
 At the same time, we find that upcycles are more structurally constrained than previously known and satisfy certain pseudorandomness properties, and we prove new nonexistence results.